-This discussion does not purport to address all aspects of federal income taxation that may be relevant to the Debtors or to certain Holders in light of their individual circumstances.
-This discussion does not address tax issues with respect to such Holders subject to special treatment under the federal income tax laws (including, for example, banks, governmental authorities or agencies, pass-through entities, subchapter S corporations, dealers and traders in securities, insurance companies, financial institutions, tax-exempt organizations, small business investment companies, foreign taxpayers, Persons who are related to the Debtors within the meaning of the IRC, persons using a mark-to-market method of accounting, Holders of Claims who are themselves in bankruptcy, and regulated investment companies and those holding, or who will hold, Claims as part of a hedge, straddle, conversion, or other integrated transaction).
+This discussion does not purport to address all aspects of federal income taxation that may be relevant to the Debtors or to Holders in light of their individual circumstances.
+This discussion does not address tax issues with respect to such Holders subject to special treatment under the federal income tax laws (including, for example, banks, governmental authorities or agencies, pass-through entities, subchapter S corporations, dealers and traders in securities, insurance companies, financial institutions, tax-exempt organizations, small business investment companies, foreign taxpayers, Persons who are related to the Debtors within the meaning of the Internal Revenue Code, persons using a mark-to-market method of accounting, regulated investment companies, and Holders of Claims who are themselves in bankruptcy, or who hold or will hold, Claims as part of a hedge, straddle, conversion, or other integrated transaction).
 No aspect of state, local, estate, gift, or non-U.S. taxation is addressed.
-Furthermore, this summary assumes that a Holder of a Claim holds only Claims in a single Class and holds a Claim as a "capital asset" (within the meaning of section 1221 of the IRC).
+Furthermore, this summary assumes that a Holder of a Claim holds only Claims in a single Class and holds a Claim as a "capital asset" (within the meaning of section 1221 of the Internal Revenue Code).
 This summary also assumes that the various debt and other arrangements to which the Debtors and Reorganized Debtors are a party will be respected for federal income tax purposes in accordance with their form.